Dayitva/StableSwap/docs/functions.md

 Type: `Entry Point`

-This entry point allows user to change the value of `A`, the amplication coefficient for a specific pool. `A` represents the skewness of the pool, with `A = 0` meaning that the pool exibhits a constant-product market maker character, and `A > 0` decides the pools constant-sum market maker character.
+This entry point allows admin to change the value of `A`, the amplication coefficient for a specific pool. `A` represents the skewness of the pool, with `A = 0` meaning that the pool exibhits a constant-product market maker character, and `A > 0` decides the pools constant-sum market maker character.

 ## Exchange